The Spectrum (University at Buffalo)

-The Spectrum is financially independent and supports itself with print and online advertising.
-Much like a major newspaper, its sections are divided into life and arts, sports, local and national news, photo journalism, and the editorial page.

-Because The Spectrum is a student-run newspaper, any undergraduate is eligible to register for the newspaper and its corresponding English courses, regardless of intended major.
+The Spectrum is a student newspaper published in Buffalo, New York.
+It is a digital newspaper published weekly at the University at Buffalo.
+The Spectrum is financially independent and supports itself with online advertising.
+Any undergraduate at the school is eligible to register for the newspaper and its corresponding English courses, regardless of intended major.

 Students who choose to write for the paper are trained in Associated Press-style writing, editing and newspaper layout.
 Additionally, all writers and editors are trained in journalism ethics.